Paraffin Wax Bath: Health Benefits, Indication, Contraindication

 ~it is analgesic;-

-PWB Unit:-
+PWB Unit:

 ~container contains wax and paraffin oil in the prescribed ratio.

-~thermostat keeps the temperature adjusted with knob.
+~thermostat keeps the temperature adjusted with a knob.

-PWB methods off application:-
+PWB methods of application:

 There are mainly 5 methods of Paraffin wax Bath for applying Wax Bath.

-Dipping and Wrap:-
+Dipping and Wrap:

 ~most common method.